J-D-J123/TigerHacks-2025-Hackathon/README.md

 # Spaceship Survial (TigerHacks-2025-Hackathon)
-**Spaceship Survial is a Pygame game where you can upgrade your rocket earn in game credits by suriving.**
+**Spaceship Survial is a Pygame game where you can upgrade your rocket earn in game credits by suriving.
+Then you can use these credits to buy more upgrades to surivie**

 ![Demo Screenshot](./DEMO_SC.png)